 GreeMko, Green Management Technology, has received the award in the Startup category for its work against Climate Change in Spain at the Climate Leaders Awards.
 These awards are promoted by The Climate Reality Project Europe, the initiative created to fight against Climate Change by Al Gore, former Vice President of the United States and Nobel Peace Prize Laureate.

-GreeMko is a Spanish start up that offers services that allow companies and institutions to automatically calculate their environmental performance, manage it in an efficient and simple way, and minimise it, including the carbon footprint.
+GreeMko is a Spanish start-up that offers services that allow companies and institutions to automatically calculate their environmental performance, manage it efficiently and easily, and minimise it, including their carbon footprint.

-“The first step to improve is to measure," explains Jorge Portillo, CEO of GreeMko.
-“We want to make it easier for our clients to comply with increasingly demanding legal requirements or tender and contract requirements, register their carbon footprint with the ministry, develop mitigation plans and, above all, help them to become more efficient and sustainable, reducing their environmental impact,” adds Portillo.
+“The first step to improve is to measure”, explains Jorge Portillo, CEO of GreeMko.
+“We want to make it easier for our clients to comply with increasingly demanding legal requirements or tender and contract requirements, register their carbon footprint with the ministry, draw up mitigation plans and, above all, help them to be more efficient and sustainable, reducing their environmental impact,” adds Portillo.

-The Climate Reality Project Europe team in Spain has been promoting the Climate Leaders Awards for 3 editions now.
-People such as Minister Teresa Ribera, actor Jon Kortajarena, the Spanish Green Growth Group, WWF or Greta Thumberg are among the winners of the first 2 editions at
+The Climate Reality Project Europe team in Spain has been promoting the Climate Leaders Awards for three editions now.
+People such as the Minister Teresa Ribera, the actor Jon Kortajarena, the Spanish Green Growth Group, WWF or Greta Thumberg are among the winners of the first two editions.